 Churchills of Lincoln has been a fixture on the High Street for nearly a decade.
 As a daytime restaurant it opens from 8am to 5pm throughout the week, so you can head here bright and early for your fill of breakfast.

-Breakfast is the speciality at Churchills, and the prices are cheaper than anywhere else that we’ve found so central in town.
-You can get a homemade full English breakfast for as little as £5.99!
+Breakfast is the speciality at Churchills, and the prices are among the cheapest that we’ve found so central in town.

 I was in the mood for a lighter bite on my last visit to Churchills, so I had a smoked salmon and avocado bagel.
 The portions are generous, especially for the price, and in our experience the service is always friendly.